vinmugambi/vinmugambi.github.io/content/blog/customize-azure-ad-b2c-policy-using-custom-html-and-javascript.md

 - The microsoft template contract overrides anything you put inside div with id api.
 - page bundle with jquery and handlebars.
 Bundle phobia guys, this might slow page load time.
 - ON the same note, the pages are rendered from the server- you can notice when you click continue with email, the browsers loads a completely new page.

+> Poor development tools around it, No ay to debug them, Unfamiliar and complex api, xml so verbose, so many related concepts that one has to understand.